Valuation of mineral projects Online course

 As a direct result of the impact of COVID-19, Edumine is delivering its well established “Valuation of Mineral Projects Based on Technical and Financial Modelling” as a distance learning initiative covering both technical appraisal and financial evaluation of mineral projects.

-Current market turbulence has increased the need to understand the interrelationship between technical and financial risk.
-The key consideration is the intrinsic value of a mineral project.
-Where current market conditions undervalue the true long-term worth of assets, which is then reflected in low share prices, strategic planning can identify opportunities.
-The ability to secure debt finance for both development and acquisitions for advanced projects allows greater strategic flexibility.
-Understanding how this impact on the valuation of projects also permits an objective approach to determining levels of gearing.
-This is relevant to both the investment banking and mining communities.
+Market turbulence significantly affects the mining industry.
+While the intrinsic value of a mineral project is still a key consideration, understanding the interrelationship between technical and financial risk to truly understand the long term value of an asset, helps companies make better investment (or divestment) decisions.
+Companies that are able to secure debt finance for both development and acquisition of advanced projects have greater strategic flexibility.
+Understanding how debt impacts the valuation of projects allows for an objective approach to determining levels of gearing; this is relevant to both the investment banking and mining communities.
 The Valuation of Mineral Projects course is designed to address these issues.

 Course aims and structure

 This course aims to enhance an understanding of the business of mining.
 Actual operating mine valuations are a central focus of the course.

 The basics of quantitative finance and the key interface with the accounting cash flow model will be covered as part of the course.
 No prior knowledge is assumed but the treatment is intensive.
 What is assumed is that attendees have had some exposure to the technical aspects of minerals and mining.

 Workshop sessions are also an integral part of the course delivery and use will be made in the workshop sessions of the IC-MinEval and IC-CoalEval software which automates the generation of Excel™-based spreadsheet to produce models for a wide range of mineral projects.
 These models can be saved as fully-linked workbooks and continued use is quite independent of IC-MinEval or IC-CoalEval.
 Delegates can generate their own models which can be preserved indefinitely and having normal excel functionality.